andrewabest/andrewbestdotcom/content/posts/learn-auth-the-hard-way-part-one.md

 Most modern authentication solutions you'll encounter are built on published standards.
 Whilst implementations provide their own specific abstractions on top of these standards - if you understand the _how_ and _why_ of the standard, you will have a solid understanding of how the solution will make _your solution_ secure.

-The standard to focus on for authentication is [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html), which supplements and enhances the existing [OAuth 2.0](https://tools.ietf.org/html/rfc6749) specification.
+The standard to focus on for authentication is [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html), which supplements and enhances the [OAuth 2.0](https://tools.ietf.org/html/rfc6749) specification.

 These standards are unapproachable at first glance.
 They read like legal documents - huge tables of context, tonnes of defined terms, dry prose, and formatting straight out of the 1980s.
 However we musn't let that deter us - standards are key to us developing our knowledge of how modern authentication solutions work, which will allow us to be **accountable** when selecting a security solution for our own software.